hivesolutions/netius/readme.md

 More examples can be found in the [examples.md](examples.md) page.

+## Benchmarks

+Running `ab -n 20000 -c 5 -k http://localhost:8080/` should achieve the following results:

+* `HelloServer` - 9.6 K req/sec
+* `WSGIServer` - 8.7 K req/sec

+These values have been verified for commit #7c2687b running in Python 2.6.6.

 ## Cryptography

 Netius has some built-in cryptography utilities.
 The following are some